 Perched within the Ionian Sea, Zakynthos is one stunning island to visit.
 With places like Navagio Beach, the Blue Caves and Porto Limnionas, you’ll be spoilt for choice in places to explore.

 Of course, most of us travellers to the island will definitely want to see Navagio Beach, meaning there’ll be lots of boat tours to get to the beach itself.

 The waters really are stunningly blue and you’ll get some of the best views you could wish for.
 As a popular spot, expect it to get a little crowded but it’s a must-see spot whilst you’re on the island.

-Don’t forget to visit the nearby Marathonisi Island, too.
+Don’t forget to visit the nearby Marathonisi Island and see the hatching turtles, too.

 Another gorgeous spot in the Ionian Sea, Kefalonia is one of the beautiful islands in Greece you should definitely visit.